yoanting/rabbits-and-foxes/README.md

 # rabbits-and-foxes

-This is the first assignment, to solve the differential equations for the rabbits and foxes problem.
+This was the first assignment, to solve the differential equations for the rabbits and foxes problem.

+It is also a second assignment, to simulate it using Kinetic Monte Carlo.

-You are on the master branch.
+You are on the kmc branch.